activity information

 Chevron Australia has systematic control measures to prevent and mitigate emergencies and to reduce the impact of planned activities on the environment, including ecological, social and cultural sensitivities.

-Table 2 summarises the key impacts or risks and proposed control measures to manage these to levels that are acceptable and as low as reasonably practicable (ALARP).
+Table 2 summarises the key impacts or risks and proposed control measures to manage these to levels that are as low as reasonably practicable (ALARP) and acceptable.

 marine fauna and biologically important areas (BIAs)